yig/graphics101-raycasting/README.md

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `raycasting` directory, including your `Notes.txt` and the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600.
-Do not include your `build` directory.
-It is large and unnecessary.
+* When done, run the the `cpack` command from inside your build directory to generate an appropriate zip file of your `raycasting` project.
+The zip file it creates, `raycasting.zip`, will include the `output` subdirectory and your `Notes.txt` file.
+It will ignore unneeded large and numerous directories (e.g. `build`).
-Name the zip file `hw02_lastname_firstname.zip`.
-Upload your solution to Blackboard before the deadline.
+Upload your `raycasting.zip` before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
-Although you are permitted to consult with each other while working on this assignment, code that is substantially the same will be considered cheating.** In your `Notes.txt`, please note who deserves a star (who helped you with the assignment).
+Although you are permitted to consult with each other while working on this assignment, code that is substantially the same will be considered cheating.**

 Rubric